-The Gemini Project was founded in August 2018 by twins Lucy and Verity Nevitt.
+The Gemini Project was founded in August 2018 by identical twin sisters Lucy and Verity Nevitt.
 After experiencing sexual assault and harassment from a young age and again in adulthood they decided to direct their energy into The Gemini Project and use their knowledge and experiences with sexual assault and the criminal justice system to advocate and campaign for change.

 ‘We believe that it is important to draw attention to and speak out about failings within education, the justice system and within society as a whole.
 Only by starting a conversation can we expect to see change, and that’s exactly what we are trying to do.’